Speed: The GCS ENCS Cluster

 openiss-xeyes.sif

-Probably for the most of your workflows you might find there is a Docker container exists for your tasks, in this case you can use the docker pull function of Singularity as a part of you virtual environment setup as an interactive job allocation:
+For many workflows, a Docker container might already exist.
+In this case, you can use Singularity’s docker pull function as part of your virtual environment setup in an interactive job allocation:

 cd /speed-scratch/$USER/